NYS Police Trooper Exam

 Key Takeaways

-- Learn which test the New York State Police use for their Trooper Written Exam.
+- Learn about the New York State Trooper entrance examination and hiring process.

 New York State Police Trooper Exam – What to Expect?